agentrickard/domain/README.md

 Domain required Drupal 8.5 or higher.

-Active branch is the 8-x.1-x branch in GitHub.
+Active branch is the [8-x.1-x branch in GitLab](https://git.drupalcode.org/project/domain).
 Begin any forks from there.
+The GitHub repository is no longer an active fork.

 The underlying API is stable, and it's currently usable for access control.
 The configuration supports manual editing.
 Themes should work.
 Views and Bulk Operations are not yet supported.

-For a complete feature status list, see [CHANGELOG.md](https://github.com/agentrickard/domain/blob/8.x-1.x/CHANGELOG.md)
+For a complete feature status list, see [CHANGELOG.md](https://git.drupalcode.org/project/domain/blob/8.x-1.x/CHANGELOG.md)

 Included modules
 -------